Ashley Burkland - Owner/Director/Instructor

 and in 2015 she was selected by national panel to be a guest choreographer for

-2016 Cathedral Dance Festival (MN), and was invited as a gala soloist for the
+2016 Cathedral Dance Festival (MN), and was invited as a gala soloist and guest faculty for the

 Jacqueline McDaniel - Instructor